-The centerpiece of Figure 1 is termed a business configuration and is based on Porter (Porter, 1985).
-In this module the business configuration is described at a level of detail that provides the opportunity to discover how the business can be restructured at a process level to improve performance and how technology can then be introduced to improve the performance further.
+The centerpiece of Figure 1 is based on the concept of the value chain described by Porter (Porter, 1985).
+In this module the business configuration is presented as a more specific description of the value chain.
+It is at the level of the business configuration that changes to improve performance and how technology can then be introduced to improve the performance further.
 Formal methods of business description are introduced.

-Figure 2 Example of a Business Configuration
+b.
+An Example of a Business Configuration